yujinp05/yujinp05/README.md

 ### 👋  Hi there!
-I'm a phd student in Ewha Womans Universuty..🚀
+I'm a phd student in Ewha Womans University..🚀

 📫 How to reach me: yujin.alex.p@google.com